yusufozturk/panther/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a new feature or other enhancement
 title: ''
-labels: ''
+labels: enhancement
 assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+### Describe the ideal solution

 A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+### Describe your use cases

+In order to properly evaluate a feature request, it is necessary to understand the use-cases for it.

+### How frequently would you use such feature

+ie. Daily, weekly, monthly

+### Describe alternatives you have considered

-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of any alternative solutions or features you have considered.

-**Additional context**
+### References

+Are there any other GitHub issues, whether open or closed, that are related to the problem you've described above or to the suggested solution?
+If so, please create a list below that mentions each of them.

+## -

+### Additional context

 Add any other context or screenshots about the feature request here.